artyom-n/artyom-n/README.md

 ```
 console.log("Welcome!"👋)
 ```
+My name is Artyom and I'm an innovative front-end developer.<br><br> In addition to the front-end, I am also interested in other technologies such as full-stack, mobile application development, etc.<br><br>
-Interested in front-end, full-stack, mobile application development, etc. Always ready to develop and gain new knowledge.<br><br>
+Always ready to develop and gain new knowledge.<br><br>
 ✨ How to reach me: [LinkedIn](https://www.linkedin.com/in/artyom-nagornyih/)<br><br>
 Projects are available below ⤵️